clioh/pointwitter/README.md

 ### Prisma

-Prisma is definitely the future of databases for common applications.
+Prisma seems like the future of databases for common applications.
 It's a graphQL ORM+ that allows you to bring your own database.
 The details behind this database are at the individuals discretion, which makes the framework flexible enough to scale relatively painlessly.
 In this case, I'm taking advantage of Prisma's own hosted database to remove the complications of spinning up my own.
 If I were to productionize this app, this would be removed before deployment.

 ## Improvements

 ### Reset password functionality

 When I was writing this app, I thought it would be more fun to create my own login functionality as opposed to using something out of the box.
-One of the piece of functionality that is missing is the ability to reset a forgotten password, which is pretty common.
+One of the pieces of functionality that is missing is the ability to reset a forgotten password, which is pretty common.
 In order to do this, I'd need to add a password reset token to the user type and integrate and email and text message service, which would be not too difficult.

 ### Rate limiting